-Vibrato Can and Should be Taught

-Whatever method you choose to use, you can and should teaching vibrato.
+Vibrato can and should be taught

-Once students leave your beginning class, you will not have the opportunity to work with them on this very important element of their playing.
+Whatever method you choose to use, don't give up on teaching vibrato.
+Once students leave the beginning class, you will not have the opportunity to work with them on this very important element of their playing!